qognitive/qcog-python-client/docs/tutorial/training.rst

 Running a training job
 ======================

-Now we need to specify training parameters for the model.
-So far the model that we have built has parameterization that pertains to both the inference as well as the training phases.
-The training parameters only matter for training the model.
+So far, the settings that parameterize our model to pertain to both the inference as well as the training phases.
+Now we introduce the `training_parameters` which __only__ affect the training of our model.
 We will upload these training specific parameters to qogntive's servers so a training run can be launched.

 We'll set the training parameters and trigger our training run.